Vidhi0003/Vidhi-Portfolio.github.io/README.md

 # Involvement

 - Uncommon Hacks 2025: I learned how to use react and how to utilize many different softwares.
-I was able to work in a team where we did data analysis.
+I was able to work in a team where we did data analysis and incorporated that into our website created with React.